| | | |

-Runeberg torte | Traditional Finnish almond cake recipe
+Runeberg torte | Finnish almond cakes with raspberry

 Runeberg torte has a unique appearance and flavor.
 If you are an almond lover like me, you like cardamon, and want to try a treat packed with flavor, I guarantee this iconic Finnish Runeberg torte recipe is your cup of tea.
+Child friendly, these yummy cakes are untraditionally dipped into raspberry juice instead of using alcohol.

 The story behind the Runeberg torte